 31. Followed my intuition and committed to writing from my heart and soul on my Facebook page every day for 30 days.
 Turned out to be one of the best things I’ve ever done. #30daysofheartandsoul

 32. Initially I said yes to everything but I also gave myself permission to ‘play’.
 As a result, I’ve worked with clients in London, Australia, Paris, Amsterdam and the USA.
 I’ve written guest posts, given talks, being interviewed, styled photo shoots, taken photographs, being a model myself, designed and hosted workshops for and with other people and even created and co-hosted a vintage style and shop walking tour in London’s East End.
 I said yes to all kinds of projects that felt right, but may not have made obvious sense from the outside.
-In doing so I got clear on the direction I want to take.

 33. Visited Paris five times, twice for a month which is when I began to remember important pieces of myself I’d forgotten about.
 I will always have a special place in my heart for The City of Light and know the Le Marais like the back of my hand.
 Made lifelong friends.
 Still can’t speak French.